John-Lluch/SWRevealViewController/README.md

 ## IMPORTANT NOTE: (Upgrading to Version 2.0)

+A number of changes have been made since version 2.0 that may break your existing project.
+In case you are not ready to upgrade you can continue using previous commits.
+The last commit before 2.0.0 was tagged v1.3.0.
+Following the list of important changes that affect 2.0.0

 * Dropped support for iOS6 and earlier.
 This version will only work on iOS7

 * The method `setFrontViewController:animated:` does no longer behave as previously.
 Particularly, it does not perform a full reveal animation.
 Instead it 		  		just replaces the frontViewController at its current position with optional animation.
 Use the new `pushFrontViewController:animated:` method as a replacement of your previous `setFrontViewController:animated:` calls.